 Considered by many to have the best collections of modern art, the MoMA holds masterpieces such as The Starry Night by Vincent Van Gogh, Les Demoiselles d’Avignon by Picasso, The Persistence of Memory by Salvador Dalí and Claude Monet’s Water Lilies.

-The MoMA is one of the largest museums of modernist art, and therefore it will take you at least two hours to see the whole museum (with a quick pace).
+The MoMA is one of the largest museums of modernist and contemporary art and; therefore, it will take you at least two hours to see the whole museum (at a quick pace).
 If you don’t have enough time or if modern art isn’t what most interests you, then we recommend you visit at least the 4th and 5th floor, where you will find some of history’s most famous paintings.

 Free entry with the New York Pass